realtechsupport/cocktail/README.md

 6 - Customize <br>
-Add other libraries to the OTB environment as needed <br>
+Add other libraries to the OTB environment as needed.
+Enable the OTB environment to install geopandas… the install may take some time… <br>

 	conda install -c conda-forge pillow
 	conda install -c conda-forge geopandas
-(Enable the OTB environment to install geopandas… the install may take some time…)<br>

 7 – Setup the directory structure <br>
 The directories code, data, results should be ready made in your repository directory.